 Extension & Correspondence Credit.
-A limit of 20 semester credits from extension and correspondence courses may be applied to a four-year program at the University or a pro-rata thereof to programs less than four years in length.
 All credits earned through correspondence must be completed prior to the beginning of the final semester preceding graduation.
 Students should take no more than two correspondence courses concurrently, and correspondence courses taken during the academic year should be considered to be part of the student's total academic load.